-Felines are more likely to react to organic catnip as it contains a higher concentration of the part of the catnip plant cats react to (Nepetalactone).
+Cats are more likely to react to organic catnip as it contains a higher concentration of the part of the catnip plant felines react to (Nepetalactone).

 In fact, it's the pesticides in non-organic catnip that could be hazardous to your cat's health.

 Catnip is not addictive or habit-forming to your cat.

 If anything, your cat may become bored or immune to it if he or she is exposed to it too often.

 As a matter of fact, regular "doses" of catnip can be beneficial to your cat's health and will help to keep your kitty from eating other plants in your home.

 So, there's no need to worry about a catnip addiction.

 While most cats like to roll in catnip or on a catnip toy, some like to eat the leaves.
 This is mostly safe for your cat.